spawn451/SOCKS5_Proxy_Server-Delphi/README.md

    - You must replace the original ncSockets.pas with the one provided in the Netcom7 folder.
    - I made changes in :
       - TncCustomTCPServer.DataSocketDisconnected
-      - Created a class variable to allow customizing the read buffer size
+      - Created a new property to allow customizing the read buffer size

 Optional: You can also replace the ncLines.pas (corrected version allowing compilation on Linux)